 Chichorium endivia, better known as endive, is a commonly used leaf vegetable that is used for culinary purposes and often confused with chicory.
 There are two different varieties of endive: Curly endive (crispum), which has narrow, green, curly outer leaves, and escarole (latifolia) with broad, pale leaves.

 Wild endive (Chichorium pumilum) is similar in appearance to chicory, but the flowers are a paler blue than the chicory variety.

 First cultivated as an herbal medicine in ancient Egypt, chicory was a digestive aid in classical civilizations for thousands of years, later finding application in Greece and Rome as food, usually in salads.
 The herb remained in favor up through medieval times, popularly being grown in monasteries.

 In the 1600s, the Dutch discovered the capacity of chicory to be ground into a coffee-like powder, and this cheaper alternative was used to supplement wartime scarcity and blockades, notably in Prussian conflicts and during the American Civil War.

-All parts of the chicory plant are used to human benefit, and this versatility has led it to become an important crop particularly in the European large-scale agricultural industry.
-Belgium and the Netherlands combined to produce 77% of the world's supply in 2011 with a yield of over 67,000 tons.
+All parts of the chicory plant are used to benefit humans, and this versatility has led it to become an important crop, particularly in the large-scale European agricultural industry.
+Belgium and the Netherlands combined to produce 77% of the world's supply in 2011, with a yield of over 67,000 tons.
 France and Poland also have thriving markets, selling both leaves and roots for food and fodder as well as herbal medicine.